-The study of mathematics at CSUS has several strong advantages.
-The flexibility of the major gives students enough freedom to mold their degree along their particular interest.
-An excellent computer facility gives mathematics students easy access to the campus computer resources.
-Currently there is a demand for majors in mathematics with training in Applied Mathematics and Statistics.
-Our graduates have had much success in finding employment in public and private sectors.
-In addition, since there is presently a need for high school mathematics teachers, some of our majors pursue a secondary teaching career.
-Graduate students in mathematics are finding opportunities for public and private employment in jobs requiring more advanced training in Mathematics and Statistics.
-There are a number of our Master's Degree graduates now teaching at community colleges throughout the state.
-Upper division majors may check with the Mathematics Administrative Support Coordinator on the possibility of applying for paid positions as Student Assistants.
-Student Assistants work from 10-20 hours per week in math-related duties on campus.
+- The study of mathematics at Sacramento State has several strong advantages.
+The flexibility of the major gives students enough freedom to mold their degree along their particular interest. - An excellent computer facility gives mathematics students easy access to the campus computer resources. - Currently there is a demand for majors in mathematics with training in Applied Mathematics and Statistics.
+Program graduates have had much success in finding employment in public and private sectors. - Since there is presently a need for high school mathematics teachers, some majors pursue a secondary teaching career.
+Graduate students in Mathematics are finding opportunities for public and private employment in jobs requiring more advanced training in Mathematics and Statistics.
+Sacramento State Master's Degree graduates now teach at community colleges throughout the state.
+Upper division majors may check with the Mathematics Administrative Support Coordinator on the possibility of applying for paid positions as Student Assistants. - Student Assistants work from 10-20 hours per week in math-related duties on campus.

-Students interested in majoring or minoring in Mathematics should contact the department secretary for an advising appointment with a Mathematics Advisor.
+Note: Students interested in majoring or minoring in Mathematics should contact the Department secretary for an advising appointment with a Mathematics Advisor.